 Business & Financial Management Toolshed: Employment and Labor

-This section of the New Farmer Project website contains links to articles, fact sheets, tools, and other resources related to employment and labor on farms and agricultural businesses.
+This section of the New Farmer Project website contains links to articles, fact sheets, tools, and other resources related to employment, labor and health insurance on farms and agricultural businesses.

 NOFA-VT Farm Labor Fact Sheet.
 Whether you can them an apprentice intern, farm worker or working member, anyone who labors on your farm and receives any kind of compensation (including farm products) is considered an employee.
 Find out more information and links to resources in this fact sheet developed by NOFA-VT.